wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/rabbitmq_examples/requeue-msgs-with-errors-rabbitmq.md

 # Requeue a message preserving the message order with a delay in case of error

+This sample demonstrates how you can ensure guaranteed delivery of messages by configuring the Micro Integrator to requeue messages when an error occurs during delivery.
+That is, the Micro Integrator can be configured to requeue messages to a RabbitMQ queue when the delivery fails.

-This sample demonstrates how you can requeue a message (which was consumed by a consumer proxy service) to the RabbitMQ queue when an error occurs.
-In the sample given below, if the HTTP endpoint becomes unavailable the message will be returned to the `student-registration` queue until the endpoint becomes available.
+As shown in the following example, the Micro Integrator first consumes the request message from the RabbitMQ queue and sends it to the back-end HTTP endpoint.
+If the HTTP endpoint becomes unavailable, the message will be returned to the `student-registration` queue in the RabbitMQ broker until the endpoint becomes available again.

 <img src="../../../../assets/img/rabbitmq/rabbitmq-requeue-messages.png">